grafana/k6-docs/docs/sources/v0.48.x/using-k6/test-authoring/create-tests-from-recordings/using-the-har-converter.md

 ---
 title: 'Using the HAR converter'
-excerpt: 'The HAR converter is an alternative to the Browser recorder.
+description: 'The HAR converter is an alternative to the Browser recorder.
 It generates a k6 script based on the HTTP requests included on a HAR file.'
 weight: 02
 ---